 This year's 2016 NNJJSHS will include three topic areas sponsored by the Army.
 One will be for the Best in Nanotechnology, for qualified papers from selected students whose research papers apply to this field.
 The next will be from selected papers that qualify for Best in Advanced Materials Science (Additive Manufacturing), for those students interested in research papers related to materials science.
 The third will be for Best in Robotics Technology, among the qualified papers from selected students across this field.
 The winners or 1st runner-ups selected from each topic area will receive a 'Tour of Duty' to meet with Army experts, respectively, who support Nanotechnology, Advanced Materials Science and Robotics.

 Students who have conducted scientific research submit research papers to the competitive portion of our program.
-These students must submit abstracts of 200 words or less detailing their work by November 13, 2015.
-They then must submit full research papers of their work by January 4, 2016 (Teacher/Student Registrations and Parent/Guardian Permission forms are due on January 4, 2016 as well).
-Based on the research papers, our panel of judges selects up to 22 of the top students as Finalists, who are chosen to give oral presentations of their work at our symposium in March.
+These students must submit abstracts of 200 words or less detailing their work by December 1, 2016.
+They then must submit full research papers of their work by January 4, 2016 (All Teacher/Student Registrations are due on January 2, 2017 as well).
+Based on the research papers, our panel of judges selects up to 20 of the top students as Finalists, who are chosen to give oral presentations of their work at our symposium in March.

 The judges will also select up to 50 other students as Poster Finalists, who will give poster presentation of their work at our symposium.
-Finalists compete for up to 5 expenses paid trips to the 2016 National Symposium on is April 27-30, 2016, as well as Scholarships of $2,000; $1,500; or $1,000.
-Poster finalists compete for 2 expenses paid trips to nationals and additional prizes.
+Finalists compete for up to 5 expenses paid trips to the 2017 National Symposium on April 26-30, 2017, in San Diego, CA, as well as Scholarships of $2,000; $1,500; or $1,000.
+The top 2 poster finalists compete for 2 expenses paid trips to nationals and additional prizes.

 Students who have not yet conducted research or are just beginning projects are welcome to attend the symposium as observers.
-On the first day of the symposium (March 29, 2015), all student researchers, observers, and sponsoring teachers participate in a series of events designed to excite their interest in science.
-The first day will consist of presentations from researchers at Rutgers, exhibits, and a college & career focus groups.
+On the first day of the symposium (March 1, 2017), all student researchers, and sponsoring teachers participate in the symposium.
+On the second day (March 2, 2017), all student researchers, observers, and sponsoring teachers participate in the symposium.
+The first day will consist of the run-off presentation of the 20 oral finalists.
 At night, students will be treated to a formal dinner recognizing their scientific achievements, hear from a keynote speaker, and take part in team based math, science, and engineering challenges.
+On the second day, the 4 oral finalists from the first day and 50 poster presenters will compete and prizes will be awarded.

 For the submission of signed forms, and papers, please use email@example.com.
 We prefer you send everything electronically We require that full research papers be submitted in PDF format.